armin-reichert/graph/README.md

 The library contains a space-efficient implementation for 2D grid graphs and several pathfinder implementations (BFS, DFS, Hill-Climbing, Best-First Search, A*, Dijkstra).

-I tried to achieve "text book quality" in the code:
+I tried to achieve "text book quality" in the code.
+See for example the following implementations:

+*** Depth-First Search:

 ```java
 public class DepthFirstSearch<V, E> extends GraphSearch<V, E, LIFO_VertexQueue> {